wp-plugins/open-table-widget/readme.txt

 Coming Soon!

 = Open Table Widget =
 *Open Table Widget* is a powerful WordPress widget that allows any restaurant, bar, nightclub or eatery listed on Open Table to display one or many reservation forms directly to their website.
-Choose from a number of configuration options to implement a reservation form that will help you increase user experience, reservations and profits!
+Choose from a number of configuration options to implement a reservation form that will look amazing and help you increase your number of reservations and profits.

-Using the widget is made easier with in depth instructions and tips built right in.
-The plugin has a built in lookup service to help you find your Open Table restaurant ID and get you started.
+Using the widget is easy!
+Equipped with tooltips, videos and in depth instructions, Open Table Widget is for WordPress users of all skill levels.
+Don't know CSS?
+No problem!
+We've baked in several amazing looking prebuilt form layouts to help fit reservation forms into any theme.

+This plugin is actively developed and maintained and we welcome all suggestions, feedback and comments.
+If you enjoy this plugin be sure to rate it 5 stars and as "Working" to help propel it to the top.

 = Disclaimer =